 Photography by Nicole Capri Creative

 Okay, we're obviously biased, but there's a reason why we were named in San Diego Magazine's "Best of North County 2019".
+Thread Spun is a woman-owned and run brick and mortar and online boutique in Encinitas, California, offering a curated selection of sustainably-produced goods and apparel from around the world.
+We also host a selection of products by local makers at no cost to them to encourage small and independent business.
 Come and check out our handmade and fair trade clothing, accessories, home goods and jewelry, with 10% of all profits going directly to charity.

 Find everything from ethically- and sustainably-produced home decor and goods like African baskets and handmade wall hangings to sustainably-produced apparel made in the USA.
-We've got clean beauty products, hand-beaded jewelry, gifts in every price range, and local makers on display as well as our handmade surfboard bags, pouches, clutches and more sewn by resettled refugee women.
+We've got clean beauty products, hand-beaded jewelry, gifts in every price range, and proudly support the Shop Local movement.
+Since COVID, we have taken extensive precautions to protect the health of our staff and community; masks are strictly required.
+Please note we also no longer accept cash.

 Just up the street from Thread Spun you will find this serene escape, which features a beautiful boutique offering a variety of goods and gifts made by local vendors.
 They also showcase natural and clean-beauty offerings.
 After you're done shopping, take a yoga class, book an acupuncture session or hot stone massage, or perhaps receive an astrology reading.
-You could easily spend half a day here.
+You could easily spend half a day here safely relaxing in their gorgeous outdoor space that allows plenty of space for social distancing.
 Go on, you deserve it, this is your Encinitas vacation, after all.

 Our almost-next-door neighbor, this Leucadia staple is a little slice of Americana featuring (duh) surfboards and motorcycles.
 They've also got vintage and new clothing and a variety of goods and gifts perfect for your dude.
 No Encinitas or Leucadia local travel guide would be complete without its mention.